PeterDrake/drakepedia/algorithms/graph_algorithms.md

 1. One answer is 2, 1, 5, 4, 0, 3.
 1.
     ![The edges of weights 1, 2, and 4 are included.](mst_solved.svg)
+1. If a path contains a negative weight cycle, "shortest path" is not well-defined; a shorter path can always be found by making another lap around the cycle.
+1. Minimum spanning tree.